FAQ

 Quick answers for families, facilities, physicians, and referral sources.

-Call or email Gateway Wound Care with where the patient is, what kind of wound it is, and who is coordinating care.
-We can talk through the next step.
+Share where the patient is, what kind of wound it is, and who is coordinating care.
+Gateway routes the next step across homes, facilities, and referral partners.

 Questions